Crystallize logo

 Now, contrast that with dynamic websites, the shape-shifters of the web.
 These sites adapt and regenerate their content on the fly, reacting to user behavior, time zones, or even whether you’re a first-time visitor.
 Think of Facebook’s news feed, which is constantly updated with fresh posts, as a classic example.

 But here’s the twist: static websites aren’t as static as they used to be.
-With modern tools, they can now integrate APIs, pull in real-time data, and even function like dynamic sites while keeping that core speed and security advantage.
+With modern tools, they can now integrate APIs, pull in real-time data, and operate like dynamic sites while maintaining that core speed and security advantage.

 What's the Difference Between PaaS and Hosting?